Onixaz/rpi-smoke-detector/README.md

 # rpi-smoke-detector
-Smoke Detector built with Raspberry Pi using MQ2.
+Smoke Detector built with Raspberry Pi using MQ2 Gas Sensor.

 Flask with Flask-SocketIO in the backend and Charts.js in the frontend.